 We are Tilburg University

 Jonathan Verschuuren is a professor of international and European environmental law law.
 He received his doctorate degree in 1993 cum laude.
 His research focuses primarily on the impact of environmental law on the environment.
 His current research interest is the relationship between climate change and food security.
 In 2015, Jonathan received a prestigious EU Marie Sklodowska Curie fellowship to develop a new regulatory framework for climate smart agriculture.
 He was a research fellow at the Australian Centre for Climate and Environmental Law for one year (2016).
 In 2017, Jonathan was awarded the IUCN Academy of Environmental Law senior scholarship prize for his work in the field of environmental law.
-He has written more than 200 publications in the field of environmental law, including several books and many articles in outstanding peer reviewed journals throughout the world.
+He has written numerous publications in the field of environmental law, including several books and many articles in outstanding peer reviewed journals throughout the world.
 He is often asked to give advice on a range of environmental policy issues.